giellalt/dict-sme-nob/2012_dict/00_readme.txt

 1. det eneste er at lsub millijuvdna fungerer ikke (men lsub miljun fungerer)
+ ==> DONE

-2. vmax-greie: lemma mihkkege: mihkke er ikke kommet med
+2. vmax-greie: lemma mihkkege: mihkke er ikke kommet med ==> Cip tested both with the previous and the current version of the dict-isme-norm.fst: there is no mihkke-form in the paradime file.

 STATIC-dict: test results for this dictionary???